Deploy a Smart Contract with Hardhat

 Step 3: Deploy Your ERC-721 Smart Contract

-Create a deployment script (deploy.js
+Create a deployment script (deploy.ts

-) in a new scripts
+) in scripts

 directory: